lewispeckover/consulator/README.md

 }
 ```

-Running `consulator -sync -glue=, myapp.yaml` will result in a Consul key `myapp/tags` with the value `production,web`
+Running `consulator import -glue=, myapp.yaml` will result in a Consul key `myapp/tags` with the value `production,web`

 When a directory is specified as the source, it is scanned for files with extensions .json, .yaml or .yml.
 Subdirectories and filenames are used to build key prefixes.

 Suppose that the above file is located at `/etc/consuldata/config/myapp.yaml`.
-When consulator is executed as `consulator -sync -glue=, /etc/consuldata`, it will result in a Consul key `config/myapp/tags` with value `production,web`.
+When consulator is executed as `consulator import -glue=, /etc/consuldata`, it will result in a Consul key `config/myapp/tags` with value `production,web`.

 ## License